SS-Junker Schools: Training

 Created to educate and mold the next generation of leadership within the SS, cadets were taught to be adaptable officers who could perform any task assigned to them, whether in a police role, at a Nazi concentration camp, as part of a fighting unit, or within the greater SS organization.
 Additional administrative and economic training was included at the behest of SS-Gruppenführer Oswald Pohl and the SS Main Economic and Administrative Department.
 Pohl intended to shape future SS officers into effective and efficient managers of the SS economics industry and insisted that supplemental training in corporate operations was integrated into the curriculum.
+For his purposes, Pohl was attempting to create a hybrid officer type—what he termed a soldatischer Beamter (soldier-administrator).
+Junkerschule alumni were encouraged to undergo further training in SS administration to combine ideological, military, and bureaucratic competencies.

+The schools were conceived not only as training institutions for the Waffen-SS, but as ideological and administrative leadership incubators for the entire SS apparatus.
+According to Hans-Christian Harten, only approximately 24 to 32 percent of the graduates prior to the war joined Waffen-SS combat units, while others were placed in the Sicherheitsdienst (SD), concentration camp administration (Totenkopfverbände), and even the Ordnungspolizei.

 General military instruction over logistics and planning was provided but much of the training concentrated on small-unit tactics associated with raids, patrols, and ambushes.
 Training an SS officer took as much as nineteen months overall and encompassed additional things like map reading, tactics, military maneuvers, political education, weapons training, physical education, combat engineering and even automobile mechanics, all of which were provided in varying degrees at additional training facilities based on the cadet's specialization.
+To this end, the curriculum combined military, academic, and ideological components.
+Budgets from 1938 reveal significant allocations for cultural education, including 25,000 Reichsmarks for lectures and "instructional excursions," and 10,000 Reichsmarks earmarked for social education, which included events like formal dances and social outings.